trustoverip/WP0010-toip-foundation-whitepaper/docs/trust/digital_gov_trust_triangle.md

-With verifiable credentials and digital wallets, we can use the same trust model—and mental model—as we use with physical credentials and wallets.
+With verifiable credentials and digital wallets, we can use the same trust model — and mental model — as we use with physical credentials and wallets.
 Furthermore, we can use governance frameworks ​ *to adapt this model to any trust community and scale it to any size trust network*. ​ This ​ **digital governance trust triangle**​ is shown below.